A History of Jewellery

 Items of jewellery often helped to display to others that we were part of a social or religious group, or is used to demonstrate a rite of passage.

-Humans love rituals, they are very important to us and the give great meaning to our life and a feeling of belonging.
+Humans love and need rituals, they are deeply important to us and the give great meaning to our life and our need to belong.
 Items that have been crafted to demonstrate the occasion of such a ritual become treasured items.

 Currency and Investment

 Throughout history, the coffers from a country’s Royal jewels have ensured the wealth of its country and helped to fight wars.
-Indeed, the British Crown Jewels were twice pawned – once to pay the troops during wartime and once by King Charles I’s wife to Holland!³
+Indeed, the British Crown Jewels were twice pawned – once to pay the troops during wartime and once to Holland by King Charles I’s wife!³

 1. Maslow’s Hierarchy of Needs